Pfontvilanova/rules-engine/README.md

 WRITEN FOR SWIFTFORTH.
 See wiki

 Small expert system to compile rules with inference motor. building status.

-Now only  reservoir simulation.

-Next step will include a calculator for speed of inferences and a elevator simulator.
+Include a reservoir simulator, an speed test and a lift simulator.